 Before coming to the Mets, Cohen broadcast minor league baseball for the Pawtucket Red Sox (AAA) of the International League (1987-1988), the Durham Bulls of the Class-A Carolina League (1986) and Spartanburg Spinners (A) of the South Atlantic League (1983-1984).

-A graduate of Columbia University, Cohen resides in Connecticut with his wife Lynn, their children Trevor, Kira, Jess, Jaclyn and Zach and their dogs Wryly, Cubby, and Angie.
+A graduate of Columbia University, Cohen resides in Connecticut with his wife Lynn.

-Ron Darling joined SNY in 2006 and is the network's Mets game and studio analyst - working more than 100 Mets telecasts each year.
-In addition to his game analyst work, Darling also contributes to SNY's Mets pre- and post-game shows, Mets Hot Stove, Daily News Live and to www.sny.tv.
-Darling won an Emmy Award for best "Sports Analyst" in his first season with SNY and again in 2011.
+Ron Darling joined SNY in 2006 and is the network's Mets game and studio analyst - working more than 100 Mets telecasts each season.
+In addition to his game analyst work, Darling also contributes to SNY's Mets pre- and post-game shows, Mets Hot Stove, The Thread and to www.sny.tv.
+Darling won an Emmy Award for best "Sports Analyst" in his first season with SNY and again in 2011 and 2017.

 Prior to joining SNY, Darling served as the color commentator for the Washington Nationals on Mid-Atlantic Sports Network (MASN) for the 2005 season, where he called 150 games.
-Prior to working at MASN, Ron served as an on-air analyst for Fox Sports Net, as well as appeared on The Best Damn Sports Show Period, the National Sports Report, CSTV and Baseball Today.
+Prior to working at MASN, Ron served as an on-air analyst for Fox Sports Net.

 Darling spent nine seasons as a starting pitcher for the New York Mets and was a key member of their 1986 World Championship and 1988 Division Champion teams.
 He also has the distinction of being the first Mets pitcher to be awarded the Gold Glove Award.
 After a short stint with the Montreal Expos, the All-Star pitcher finished his career spending five seasons with the Oakland Athletics.

-In addition to his work on SNY, Darling is on the Board of Directors for the Diabetes Research Institute and for Habitat for Humanity (New York City).
+In addition to his work on SNY, Darling is on the Board of Directors for the Diabetes Research Institute.

 Darling was born in Honolulu, Hawaii, and attended Yale University where he was a two-time All-American - leading the Bulldogs to two Ivy League titles.
-He currently resides with his family in Brooklyn.
+He currently resides with his family in Connecticut.

 Duquette joined SNY in 2012 as Mets studio analyst and contributor on Mets pre- and post-game shows, "Mets First Pitch" and "Mets Hot Stove."